 Weed Spotlight - Creeping Oxalis

-Author: Stefan Palm Date Posted: 28 August 2019
+Author: Stefan Palm Date Posted: 6 October 2021

 Over the past month, we've had quite a number of people asking us for advice on how to control this weed in their lawn and garden.
 Ironically, most have had a good go at trying to get rid of it but have been unsuccessful for one reason or another.
 Like many weeds, the secret to controlling it is a persistent, programmed approach, coupled with some knowledge about the weed.

-Creeping Oxalis: Green form
+Photo: Creeping Oxalis - Green form

-Creeping Oxalis: Purple Form
+Photo: Creeping Oxalis - Purple Form

-When controlling creeping oxalis in lawns, I would advise you to use a selective turf herbicide containing MCPA and bromoxynil such as Amgrow Bin-die.
+- Use the right chemicals: When controlling creeping oxalis in lawns, I would advise you to use a selective turf herbicide containing MCPA and bromoxynil such as Yates Buffalo Pro Herbicide.
 This is the most versatile chemical as it is able to be sprayed on most of the common varieties of lawn including buffalo.
 Avoid chemicals with Dicamba as this chemical can't be used on buffalo and is known to cause damage to nearby tree and shrub roots.
+I'd suggest adding some non-ionic wetting agent to your spray mix to enhance its effectiveness and I'd also resist the urge to mix up "extra-strong" batches of spray mix.
+Always mix up your chemicals as per the label - if you don't do this, you risk damaging your lawn.

-I'd suggest adding some non-ionic wetting agent to your spray mix to to enhance it's effectiveness.
-Spray your whole lawn instead of patch spraying because its hard to see the extent of how much weed you have.
+- Don't spot spray: Spray your whole lawn instead of spot spraying because it's hard to see the extent of how much weed you have.
 You only have to miss a small section of creeping oxalis to allow it to re-invade all over again.